ericsonga/TeacherCSP/_sources/CSPStringDecisions/decisionStrings.rst

     if numItems > 1:
         message = "You ordered " + str(numItems) + " items"
     print(message)

+Change the value of ``numItems`` to see how that changes the output.

 .. mchoicemf:: 13_1_1_invoice_neg
    :answer_a: You ordered 1 item